hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 # Machine Learning on Micro-controllers.
 Specifically the new $100 Dual Core Arduino Portenta H7

+Note: It seems the Arduino_TensorFlowLite library has disappeared so I put it here [Arduino_TensorFlowLite.zip](Arduino_TensorFlowLite.zip) for you to download and install int eh normal zipped file arduino library install.

 This TensorflowLite C++ API should be usefull https://www.tensorflow.org/lite/api_docs/cc/class/tflite/impl/interpreter?hl=cs